alexadusei/HaskellWork/README.md

 # HaskellWork
-Projects and scripts completed in Haskell.
+Projects and modules completed in Haskell.